8 Major Accomplishments of Amenhotep III

 He used diplomacy to maintain Egypt’s dominance in the region

 With many powers in the region ready to pounce on a slim up, Amenhotep III knew that he had to have a very well-thought out foreign policy.
-In the Amarna Letters – from the archive of Amenhotep III and Akhenaten – it is revealed that he used diplomacy to his advantage.
+In the Amarna Letters – from the archive of Amenhotep III and Akhenaten (also known as Amenhotep IV) – it is revealed that he used diplomacy to his advantage.
 He struck alliances by marrying sisters and daughters of foreign kings, including the daughters of Kings of Mitanni in the Euphrates River in northern Syria.
 He also married a princess from Babylon, Cyprus, Assyria, and other vassals in Syria.
 He was even close to marrying a Hittite princess.

 More Amenhotep III facts